Psy-Fer/bedpull/docs/src/bam-mode.md

 ### Quality of the extracted region

 Filter on the mean Phred score of the extracted slice.
-This reads the quality scores from the BAM record itself, so it applies whether or not you're also using `--fastq` for output — it's not a FASTQ-only feature, just most visibly useful when you're keeping the quality string:
+This reads the quality scores from the BAM record itself, so it applies regardless of `--fastq`; the effect is just most visible when you're keeping the quality string in the output:

 ```bash
 bedpull --bam reads.bam --bed regions.bed --output out.fastq \